Better Dissertation

 however.
 Grammars, like languages, evolve, and sometimes ideas can be

-banned from the Concord public library in 1885 partially because of
+Concord public library in 1885 partially because of “a systematic

-admitted that a work written with good grammar and punctuation impresses
+work written with good grammar and punctuation impresses the reader with

 - Taiwanese students make a few common grammatical